Livestrong Foundation: Armstrong doping scandal and rebranding

 Following the departure of Armstrong, the foundation considered whether its highly visible brand image was a liability, linking the foundation and its activities too tightly with its founder.
 The conclusion was that a radical change would go against the foundation's key message: "It has never been about one person."
 The foundation changed its name from the Lance Armstrong Foundation to the Livestrong Foundation in November 2012.
 This decision and the strategy it adopted was primarily driven by the foundation's own "strong sense of itself" and the "importance of its story."
 In the end, in a process some critics called "subtle but substantive," the foundation's story was told through a variety of ongoing initiatives explaining the foundation's key promise, which was designed to help distinguish the organization from other organizations in the oncology community.

 As a result of Armstrong's confessed guilt, on May 28, 2013, Nike announced that it would cut ties with the foundation after a nine-year relationship.
 After the 2013 holiday season, Nike ceased production of its Livestrong line of products, honoring its contract with the organization which expired in 2014.

 The foundation was a title sponsor of Major League Soccer club Sporting Kansas City's home stadium from March 2011 to January 2013, when the naming agreement was terminated.
 The deal was severed after both sides blamed the other for failing to live up to their agreement; Armstrong's doping scandal was not a factor in the decision.

 Subsequent developments

 In 2015, Livestrong hired Chandini Portteus as their new president and CEO.
 She formerly worked at the Susan G. Komen Foundation.

 In 2016, Portteus resigned and Greg Lee was appointed as President.
 Greg Lee had served as CFO of the Foundation for over ten years.

 In February 2020, the foundation announced that it would change its focus to being an "impact funder" rather than a provider of direct services, backing startups involved in improving patient care.
 The foundation also unveiled a new logo, moving away from its previous yellow-and-black imagery (which was strongly associated with Armstrong and its wristbands).
 Lee stated that the new brand was intended to reflect that Livestrong was "more than a wristband".

+In 2023, Lee resigned after 17 years.
+Suzanne Stone was subsequently appointed as President.
+She formerly worked at the Children's Miracle Network Hospitals as well as the Susan G. Komen Foundation.